New Jersey Natural Gas’ Proposed Pipeline

 The judge upheld the core claim of the Pinelands Preservation Alliance that we have correctly alleged a conflict of interest that if proven would invalidate the vote of Gibbs and Tiver on December 12th.
 Read the Burlington County Times article.

-On July 18, twenty-three organizations including the Pinelands Preservation Alliance, submitted a letter to the Burlington County Freeholders calling on them to deny any permit for construction of the New Jersey Natural Gas (NJNG) Southern Reliability Link (SRL) Pipeline on its county roads.
+Just days before the news broke about the County issuing the permit to NJNG, twenty-two organizations including the Pinelands Preservation Alliance, submitted a letter to the Burlington County Freeholders calling on them to deny any permit for construction of the New Jersey Natural Gas (NJNG) Southern Reliability Link (SRL) Pipeline on its county roads.
+The Freeholders not only ignored the letter, but allowed the County Engineer to issue the permit without a Freeholder Board vote, completely side-stepping the issue.
+Read the letter below.

 How You Can Help